| [ << Working with input files ] | [Top][Contents][Index] | [ Controlling output >> ] |

 -\tag #'your-tag

 to an articulation.
-For example, this would define a note with a conditional fingering indication and a note with a conditional annotation:
+For example, the following defines a note with a conditional fingering indication and a note with a conditional annotation.

 c1-\tag #'finger ^4 c1-\tag #'warn ^"Watch!"